 First, we will cover sleeping arrangements, and then help you decide what kind of bassinet is best for you.

-Some parents choose to In-Bed Sleeping with their baby.
+Some parents choose In-Bed Sleeping with their baby.
 It can make breastfeeding easier because your baby is in such close proximity.
 Having a parent's presence all night long is also very comforting and nurturing.
 For many families, this translates to better sleep for everyone.